Brand Names: Kyprolis

 - a seizure;

 - jaundice (yellowing of the skin or eyes);

-- heart problems--chest pain, pain spreading to your jaw or shoulder, pounding in your neck or ears, blurred vision, anxiety;
+- heart problems--chest pain, pain spreading to your jaw or shoulder, pounding in your neck or ears, blurred vision, severe headache;

 - kidney problems--little or no urination, swelling in your feet or ankles, feeling tired or short of breath;

 - low blood cell counts--fever, chills, tiredness, mouth sores, skin sores, pale skin, cold hands and feet;

 - lung problems--shortness of breath (even while lying down), wheezing, blue colored lips and skin, cough with foamy mucus;